po8aster/N64MIDIController/README.md

   * N64 Controller Extension Cable
 * For more details on hooking things up, take a look at NicoHood's library linked above.
 My project simply modifies that project to convert inputs to MIDI signals on the code side, so reading over those guides is well worth your time.

+#### If you build it and like it, please consider a small donation using the Sponsor button to buy me a beer for my efforts.
+Obviously not required at all, but always appreciated!

 ## 5v YOLO Version
 I created my prototype using a 5v Pro Micro Board as I don't have a 3.3v board handy.
 These are the notes if you don't have a 3.3v board and cant be bothered to get the right voltage.